Haamid-syed/social-square-public/README.md

 Demo
 * Live deployment: https://www.socialsquare.tech/
-* Screenshots and videos are available in /docs

 Source Code Access
 The full implementation is maintained in a private repository.
 Read-only access can be provided for interview or evaluation purposes upon request.